 Recent hardship sharpened the moment.
 Many of the same families were hit by tornadoes that struck Paraná in late 2025, damaging homes, crops and the community’s central school.

 Officials also framed it as a template.
-The government said the negotiated format, granting legal security without a drawn-out court battle, could serve as a model for resolving other long-running land conflicts.
+The government said the negotiated format, granting legal security without a drawn-out court battle, could serve as a model for other long-running land conflicts.

 What land did the Brazil land reform cover?